Ahmed-Arafat10/Pointers-In-C-CPP/README.md

-- In memory the function will be one contiguous block of some instructions, the address of a function which is also called `entry point` of a function will be the address of first instruction int that function (address 2016 in below picture)
+- In memory the function will be one contiguous block of some instructions, the address of a function which is also called `entry point` of a function will be the address of first instruction in that function (address 206 in below picture)
 - when we say function pointers, we mean pointers that store the starting address or `entry point` of block of memory contains all instructions for that function